-Mosiah 3:19
+• Mosiah 3:19

-- Discuss the meaning and application of Matthew 22:37, 39 and John 13:34. - State the importance or benefits of growing in the love of God personally and for the Church. - Express the change of heart that he or she has recognized since obeying the Gospel. - Discuss and identify steps to continue to grow in love. - Give testimony of the love of God. - Define what it means to be a "saint," and why that term is used to describe a church member.
+- Discuss the meaning and application of Matthew 22:37, 39 and John 13:34. - State the value or benefits of growing in the love of God personally and for the Church. - Express the change of heart that he or she has recognized since obeying the Gospel. - Discuss and identify steps to continue to grow in love. - Give testimony of the love of God. - Define what it means to be a "saint," and why that term is used to describe a member of the church.